Ravelin recommends whether you should accept, challenge, or prevent payments from customers.

 A payment method is used by one customer to provide funds to fulfill many transactions and many orders.
 The payment method can be a payment card (having a scheme, issuer, BIN, last-four digits, and a globally-identifying instrumentID), a voucher, cash, PayPal account, or many other means of sending funds.

 Payment method information should be sent to Ravelin when:

-See Ravelin’s chargeback guide for more.
+See Ravelin’s guide to disputes to learn more.